kengwang/kengwang/README.md

 I’m a dedicated student from the People’s Republic of China, currently pursuing my studies at Chengdu University of Technology.

 As a full-stack web and desktop application developer, I bring a wealth of experience, particularly in C# development (WPF & ASP.NET).
-While I have a strong foundation in PHP—widely regarded as a powerful language—I am committed to honing my skills in the latest technologies.
+While I have a strong foundation in PHP ~~which is the best language in the world~~.
+I am committed to honing my skills in the latest technologies.

 Right now, I'm diving into web security with the Dino Security Group.